joengelm/markov/readme.md

-Run the program from the command line.
-You will be prompted to enter a file name.
-The program will build a Markov chain based on the contents of this file.
-Then, the program will prompt you to enter the number of words you wish the program to output.
-After displaying the newly generated, Markovian output, you will have the option to continue or quit.
+Run the program with the '-h' or '--help' flag to view usage details.

+This program takes a file, converts its data to a Markov chain, and outputs a randomly generated string of data.
+(For more info on Markov chains, see [this Wikipedia article](http://en.wikipedia.org/wiki/Markov_chain).)
+Specifically, this program allows for variable length n-grams (i.e. users may control "the randomness" the output) and variable length output.

+TODO: Abstract this program so that it can build Markov chains and generate data for sources other than text files.